sahilmandoliya/ReactTypeScriptCart/README.md

 # React TypeScript Cart
-Shopping Cart with React and TypeScript
+Shopping Cart using React and TypeScript